dotnet/aspnetcore/src/Security/Authentication/Certificate/src/README.md

         });
 ```
 Note that conceptually the validation of the certification is an authorization concern, and putting a check on, for example, an issuer or thumbprint in an authorization policy rather
-than inside OnValidateCertificate() is perfectly acceptable.
+than inside OnCertificateValidated() is perfectly acceptable.

 ## <a name="hostConfiguration"></a>Configuring your host to require certificates